OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 So for example, `po_trash` is a pollution layer with trash on beaches, and `sp_alien` is species pollution due to alien (invasive) species.

-In the current example, the two new layers created to account for the input and output effects of desalination operations will be called *po_desal_in*, and *po_desal_out*.

 These new layers will have scores from 0 to 1, with values for each region in your study area, and will be saved in the `layers` folder.

 ### Register the new pressure layers in `layers.csv`